Skip to content

 This is where Apple Watch sleep tracking becomes most useful.
 Instead of reacting to a single rough night, you can look for patterns that repeat and adjust your routine from there.

-Apple Watch sleep tracking is helpful for habit-building, but it is still a consumer health feature rather than a clinical sleep lab.
+Apple Watch sleep tracking is useful for habit-building, but it is still a consumer health feature rather than a clinical sleep lab.
 If you think you may have sleep apnea, insomnia, or another medical sleep issue, a healthcare professional is the right next step.

-It is also normal to see occasional gaps when the watch battery is low, the fit is too loose, or the watch comes off during the night.
+It is also normal to see occasional gaps when the battery is low, the fit is too loose, or the watch comes off during the night.
 Short daytime sleep sessions may also be less consistent than your main overnight sleep record.

 If you want the cleanest possible results, treat the watch as one part of a repeatable sleep routine rather than a perfect medical measurement on its own.